Aliases for WWP2 Gene

 This gene encodes a member of the Nedd4 family of E3 ligases, which play an important role in protein ubiquitination.
 The encoded protein contains four WW domains and may play a role in multiple processes including chondrogenesis and the regulation of oncogenic signaling pathways via interactions with Smad proteins and the tumor suppressor PTEN.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene, and a pseudogene of this gene is located on the long arm of chromosome 10. [provided by RefSeq, Jul 2012]

 GeneCards Summary for WWP2 Gene

 WWP2 (WW Domain Containing E3 Ubiquitin Protein Ligase 2) is a Protein Coding gene.
-Diseases associated with WWP2 include campomelic dysplasia.
-Among its related pathways are Ubiquitin-Proteasome Dependent Proteolysis and SMAD Signaling Network.
-GO annotations related to this gene include transcription factor binding and RNA polymerase II transcription factor binding.
-An important paralog of this gene is AREL1.
+Among its related pathways are SMAD Signaling Network and Ubiquitin-Proteasome Dependent Proteolysis.
+GO annotations related to this gene include ligase activity and ubiquitin-protein transferase activity.
+An important paralog of this gene is WWP1.

 UniProtKB/Swiss-Prot for WWP2 Gene